PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 ![replit print hello world with newline](/Assets/replit_print_hello_world_2.png)

 # Errors?
-If you get a whole bunch of errors when running code...
+If you get a whole bunch of errors when running some code...
 Just scroll up to the first error at the top in the console, since the rest of the errors are the *compiler* (aka program that converts code to binary instructions) getting confused from the first error.

 # Printing variables
 How can we print a variable?
 In Python it was easy.

+(example)
 ```py
 name = "Jafly"
 print(name)
 ```

-To print variables using `printf` we have to tell it the *type* of the variable.
+To print variables using `printf` we have to tell it the *type* of the variable to print.

 In `printf` you use the percent symbol `%` followed by a letter for the type.
 In this case our variable is an `int`, so in `printf` we write `%i`. "%i" stands for the `int` type.